 Financed by Fondation Marcelle et Jean Coutu

-Moisson Montréal is proud to have put in place its Food Recovery Program in Supermarkets (FRPS), which allows us to redistribute foodstuffs that are still good for consumption, including the category of meat and substitutes, to participating organizations.
+Moisson Montréal is proud to have put in place its Food Recovery in Supermarkets Program (FRSP), which allows us to redistribute foodstuffs that are still good for consumption, including the category of meat and substitutes, to participating organizations.
 This initiative provides access to a larger diversity of products to our accredited organizations without compromising the quality of the distributed goods in an effort to offer a healthy and diverse menu to consumers.
-To view the latest data on our Food Recovery Program in Supermarkets, click here.
+To view the latest data on our Food Recovery in Supermarkets Program, click here.

 Some highlights since the beginning of the program (october, 2013)

 - 113 supermarkets including IGA, Provigo, Maxi, Metro and Super C